DNS Deep Dive: How Domain Resolution Really Works

 DNS acts as the internet’s directory service, translating human-readable domain names into machine-routable IP addresses.
 Without it, the modern internet simply does not work.

 This deep dive explains how DNS resolution works step by step, the roles of each type of name server, and why DNS performance and security matter at scale.
+If you're new to networking, start with how the internet works.

 What DNS Solves